MultiGP: History

 In January 2015, Chris Thomas became involved with his local flying club, Brevard Multirotor.
 This group of FPV enthusiasts was holding events and races in the Brevard County region of Florida.
-At the time there was a need for someone to step in and help the pilots manage video frequencies and better organize the events in the area, so Thomas created a spreadsheet and some frequency cards that helped manage the races.
-In the last weeks of February 2015 MultiGP was created and started aiding local races in the Central Florida area.
+At the time, there was a need for someone to step in and help the pilots manage video frequencies and better organize the events in the area.
+Thomas stepped in and created a spreadsheet and some frequency cards that helped manage the races.
+In the last weeks of February 2015, MultiGP was created and started aiding local races in the Central Florida area.
 The first major event MultiGP assisted with was the CFL FPV event held in Leesburg, FL, the last weekend in March 2015.

 Shortly thereafter in the spring of 2015, co-founding members were introduced including James Vaello as vice president and Michael Gianoutsos as Chief Marketing Officer.
 Accreditations include: